Amir Hossein Zare

-Amir Hossein Zare (امیرحسین زارع; born 16 January 2001) is an Iranian freestyle wrestler who currently competes in the heavyweight division.
+Amir Hossein Abbas Zare (امیرحسین زارع; born 16 January 2001) is an Iranian freestyle wrestler who currently competes in the heavyweight division.
 Zare became World Championships in 2021, 2023 and 2025.
 He was the 2019 U23 World Champion at age 18.
 He claimed a Tokyo Olympic Games bronze medal in 2021.
 In the age-group, he was the 2018 Cadet World Champion and claimed silver medals from the 2019 Junior World Championships and the 2018 Youth Summer Olympics.

 Early life

 Zare started in Pahlevani and zoorkhaneh rituals with his uncle and father from elementary school, then entered wrestling during middle school and he attended the national youth team camp at the age of fourteen.
 He studied at Governmental leading high school.